 When it comes to actually buying and selling shares of stock, the stock exchanges act more like flea markets than centers of financial sophistication.
 The market scene can be chaotic, and it's definitely fast-paced.

 You'll need a firm understanding of what's going on if you're going to excel at trading, and that means you must understand the bid and ask prices—what they mean and how to use them.

 Differing Stock Prices

 Unlike with most things that consumers purchase, stock prices are set by both the buyer and the seller.
 The buyer states how much he's willing to pay for the stock, which represents the bid price.
 The seller also names his price, known as the ask price.

 It's the role of the stock exchanges and the whole broker/specialist system to facilitate the coordination of the bid and ask prices.
 This service doesn’t come without its own price, which affects the stock's price.

 The Bid/Ask Pricing

 You can see the bid and ask prices if you have access to the proper online pricing systems.
 The Nasdaq structures its pricing around the bid/ask.

 You'll notice that the bid price and the ask price are never the same.
 The ask price is always a little higher than the bid price.
-What this means is you'll pay the ask price, which is the higher price, if you're buying the stock, and you'll receive the bid price, the lower price, if you are selling the stock.
+You'll pay the ask price, which is the higher price, if you're buying the stock, and you'll receive the bid price, the lower price, if you are selling the stock.